DRSY/MoTIS/README.md

 ```
 3. This demo by default load all images in the local photo gallery on your realphone or simulator.
 One can change it to a specified album by setting the **albumName** variable in **getPhotos** method and replacing **assetResults** in line 117 of GalleryInteractor.swift with **photoAssets**.

+# Usage
+Just type any keyword in order to search the relecant images.
+Type "reset" to return to the default one.

 # Todos
 + Basic features
 - [x] Accessing to specified album or the whole photos